Foundation Guide

 • This is a React project — use TypeScript

-• The client prefers minimalist design
+• The client prefers minimalist design, no gradients

-• Always run tests before suggesting we're done
+• Always run tests before declaring done

 • Design files are in Figma at [link]